NREL/REopt_API/docker-readme.md

 ./xphostid
 ```
 - Copy the output of the Xpress Host ID tool and send to your Xpress license manager or user the online Xpress tool to get your `xpauth.xpr` file
-- Finally, place your `xpauth.xpr` file in the `solver` directory
+- Finally, place your `xpauth.xpr` file in the `solver` directory and rebuild

 NOTE: You may have issues with your Xpress license being associated with a particular MAC address.
+The license should be tied to the MAC address of the `celery` service image.
-If so you can set the MAC address of the `celery` service in the docker-compose.yml file by adding the option:
+You can set the MAC address of the `celery` service in the docker-compose.yml file by adding the option:
 ```
 mac_address: <image-mac-adress>
 ```

-#### Interactive Commands on Container
+### Interactive Commands on Container

 You can interactively run commands in a docker container with: